 If your Final Cut Pro X projects are showing missing media files, and relinking the original media doesn’t seem to work, FCPXchange may be able to help.
 It is particularly designed for situations when the File > Relink files… command results in an ‘Incompatible media’ error, but you believe that the media really should be compatible.
 Often, FCPXchange will let you relink the media when FCPX wouldn’t.

-For the moment, we have decided to make this beta version freely available.
+For now, we are making this beta version freely available.
 We may charge for later versions, but in the meantime you should expect to have support commensurate with the price you’ve paid!
 We do, however, welcome feedback and will do our best to help out where possible.

 If you have a particular need for custom utilities, or for variations on this one, please get in touch and we can discuss pricing.